asvorg/tiralabra/rsa/weekly_reports/week5.md

-- Finalized the UI, program now fully down
+- Finalized the UI, program now fully done and functioning
 - Wrote some docs, more to be added on week 6